huggingface/hub-docs/hacktoberfest_challenges/datasets_without_language.md

 ### Can I use a script to automate the process?

 While it is possible to use machine learning to help assist this process, see [this blog](https://huggingface.co/blog/huggy-lingo) as an example; checking the accuracy of the PRs you are making is still important.

+## What about datasets with multiple languages?

+Some datasets may have more than one language.
+Do your best to add all the languages you can identify in the datasets.
+If there is a vast number, this may be tricky.
+In this case, do your best.

+## What about code?

+Currently, you can add a language tag for `code`.
+You will need to do this directly in the `YAML` rather than the visual editor since using the visual editor will lead to an auto-completion for the `co` language code (Corsican).

 ## Datasets without language field filled in